Zmeu: Description

 The zmeu is described by some as a "dragon", but a dragon that may assume the role of a suitor or a lover of a human woman, and in some cases are heroic figures, though in other cases, diabolical.

 Thus zmeu has been noted to be "anthropo-ophidian", i.e., possessing both man and dragon/serpent-like features: a "scale-covered, human-like body, a snake's tail, and bat-like wings", or rather it is a "man's head" sitting on a "bird's trunk, [and a] serpent's tail", according to other accounts.
-(Note: This is a description of a creature identified as a zmeu, on a 15th century monumental stove tile, by art collector and folk art writer .)
+(Note: This is a description of a creature identified as a zmeu, on a 15th century monumental stove tile, by art collector and folk art writer Barbu Slătineanu.)

 Indeed, zmeu has been described as a sort of man-eating giant, an equivalent of the Western ogre, possessing a "rocky tail", but still able to mount a horse.
 The zmeu was no more than a creature with human-face, though somewhat taller and thicker-bodied, according to the assertions of some folklorists, and are capable of human speech, though in somewhat uncouth a fashion.

 One paper categorized the zmeu among the Rumanian vampires, alongside the vârcolac (blood-drinking werewolf), but the latter tends to be confused more with the blood-sucking strigă (pl. strigoi).

-The zmei are also confused with the dracu (dragon) among the populace.
-The flying creatures ridden by the Șolomonarii are the zmeu, or the balaur, depending on the authority.
+The zmei are also confused with the balaur (dragon) among the populace.
+The flying creatures ridden by the Șolomonarii are the zmei, or the balaur, depending on the authority.

 But in certain fairytales, the zmeu merely appears as a king of the serpents.